rematch/rematch/plugins/select/README.md

-As mentioned, some models might need to use other selectors to derive some values.
-The `createSelector` function uses every argument but the last to map `rootState` to values to watch before running the function passed as the final argument.
-By default, this is reselect's `createSelector`.
+Some models might need to use other selectors to derive their result.
+The `createSelector` function uses all of its arguments except the last one to _select_ values to watch for changes before calling its final argument with those selected values.
+By default, this function is just reselect's `createSelector`.

-> If you don't pass a function to `slice`, calling it will just return the current model's slice of state.
+> `slice` can also be used as a dependency that returns the current model's slice of state.

 ```js
 total () {